Gewles/AppliedMachineLearning2020/wed4.md

 ### Future as a Data Scientist

 In the most abstract sense, these two pictures can be related to my future as a data scientist.
-For mixture of octopus emoji and _The Scream_, the possible success achieved may be attributed to a great support structure that I find through family, friends, and faculty, all while being terrifed of the future and the stress that accompanies the coding life.
+For the mixture of octopus emoji and _The Scream_, the possible success achieved may be attributed to a great support structure that I find through family, friends, and faculty, all while being terrifed of the future and the stress that accompanies the coding life.